Earthmoving Machine Operator

 If you are working as an earthmoving machine operator, you can gain the following qualifications through a training programme and/or by having your existing experience assessed:

-- New Zealand or National Certificates in Infrastructure Works (Levels 2 and 3)
+- New Zealand Certificate in Infrastructure Works (Levels 2 and 3).

-- New Zealand or National Certificates in Civil or Infrastructure Works (Level 4 or 5) – if you have a leadership or supervising role.
+- New Zealand Certificate in Civil or Infrastructure Works (Level 4 or 5) – if you have a leadership or supervising role.

-Tai Poutini Polytechnic offers a 26-week, full-time National Certificate in Civil Plant Operation (Level 3), which includes training in operating heavy machinery.
+Tai Poutini Polytechnic offers a 26-week, full-time New Zealand Certificate in Civil Plant Operation (Level 3), which includes training in operating heavy machinery.

 - an approved Level 4 qualification and 8,000 hours (around four years) of practical experience

-- at least five years' experience in the industry and documentation, such as a logbook, to prove you have a high skill level.
+- five years' or more experience in the industry and documentation, such as a logbook, to prove you have a high skill level.

 Earthmoving machine operators need to be: